erdelyidani/IsoQC/README.md

 ---

-# 8. Filling Missing Months (Optional)
+# 8. Filling Missing Months/Days (Optional)

-If the dataset contains gaps for a specific month, you may:
+If the dataset contains gaps for a specific month/day, you may:

-1. Insert a **dummy numeric value** for that month in your original file.
+1. Insert a **dummy numeric value** for that month/day in your original file.
 2. Upload the updated file again.

-IsoQC will compute an average for that month, which can be used as an estimated replacement.
+IsoQC will compute an average for that month/day, which can be used as an estimated replacement.

 ---